hollywilkalis/react-taplist/README.md

 * To navigate into the project directory run command $ cd react-taplist
 * Run command $ npm install
 * Run command $ npm start
-* To launch the app run command $webpack-dev-server
+* To launch the app run command $ webpack-dev-server

 You should now be able to view the project at http://localhost:8080/

-## Known Bugs

-At this time the project includes no interactivity, and all data is hardcoded into the appropriate components.

 ## Support and contact details